raspberrypilearning/quest-seeker/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-A script on an Quest Giver NPC has the following method:
+A script on a Quest Giver NPC has the following method:

 --- code ---
 ---